solana-mobile/mobile-wallet-adapter/android/docs/integration_guide.md

 The wallet is required to implement the [`Scenario.Callbacks`](../walletlib/src/main/java/com/solana/mobilewalletadapter/walletlib/scenario/Scenario.java) interface.
 This interface will receive Mobile Wallet Adapter requests from the dapp (such as requests to sign transactions).
 Many of the `Scenario.Callback` methods provide a [`ScenarioRequest`](../walletlib/src/main/java/com/solana/mobilewalletadapter/walletlib/scenario/ScenarioRequest.java) object. `ScenarioRequest` subclasses provide methods to complete each request successfully, or with a failure, and will ensure that an appropriate response is sent back to the dapp client.

+### Handle interference from power saving mode

+The wallet may want to implement an additional check for whether the device is in power saving mode [(e.g `isPowerSaveMode()`)](https://developer.android.com/reference/android/os/PowerManager#isPowerSaveMode()) because this may cause apps (e.g Chrome) to pause execution while in the background, rendering them unable to communicate with the wallet.
+The wallet may warn the user to disable the power saving mode or charge their device.

 ## Dapp integration

 To request signing services with the Mobile Wallet Adapter protocol, dapps must: